TheDreamLabUK/logseqSpringThing/docs/technical/decoupled-graph-architecture.md

 The server uses a hybrid approach to physics processing:

-1. GPU-accelerated computing when available (CUDA/WebGPU)
+1. GPU-accelerated computing when available, primarily via CUDA, managed by [`src/utils/gpu_compute.rs`](../../src/utils/gpu_compute.rs).
+WebGPU is not the primary target for server-side GPU compute in this context.
-2. CPU fallback for environments without GPU support
+2. CPU fallback for physics calculations within `GraphService::calculate_layout_cpu` if GPU is not available or disabled.
-3. Physics parameters tuned for stability and performance
+3. Physics parameters (from `AppFullSettings.visualisation.physics` and `SimulationParams`) are tuned for stability and performance.

 ### Client Connection Lifecycle